Monday, June 25, 2012

 Nurse with muscular dystrophy plays 'guinea pig' for muscular dystrophy research

 "Curtis Shortt has been a nurse at Southeast Alabama Medical Center since 2000.
-Today, Shortt works in the hospital's telemetry department so that he can keep working despite have muscular dystrophy."
+Today, Shortt works in the hospital's telemetry department so that he can keep working despite having muscular dystrophy."

 He doesn’t mind being a medical guinea pig.